Renormalization of proton-proton fusion in chiral effective field theory: Axial currents and matrix elements

 We follow Ref.~\cite{Long:2011xw} regarding power counting of the chiral forces in the coupled channel of $\csd$, which actually coincides with NDA up to {\NNLO}.
 The procedure spelled out in Ref.~\cite{Shi:2022blm} is followed to determine the values taken by the contact LECs in the potentials.
 We also use the cutoff values adopted in Ref.~\cite{Shi:2022blm}, discarding some cutoff ranges where the numerical accuracy may suffer.

 The matrix element of the axial current between the $pp$ scattering and deuteron states is usually parametrized as

 where $\gamma$ = 45.7 MeV is the deuteron binding momentum, $C_0 = \sqrt{2\pi\eta/(e^{2\pi\eta}-1)}$ the Gamow penetration factor (not to be confused with the contact coupling constants of the chiral potentials), and $\Lambda_R(p)$ the radial matrix element at the $pp$ relative momentum $p$.
+Expansion of the matrix element consists of contributions from currents and corrections to the wave functions:

-The contribution to $\Lambda_R$ from the LO one-body axial current operator \eqref{eqn:LOCurrent} reduces to the following integral~\cite{Schiavilla:1998je}:
+At LO, the contribution to $\Lambda_R$ from the one-body axial current operator \eqref{eqn:LOCurrent} reduces to the following integral~\cite{Schiavilla:1998je}: